-Reception areas/waiting areas are marked to identify social distancing.
+devices or pens are regularly cleaned.
+Reception areas/waiting areas are marked to allow social distancing.
 Visitor contact information is retained for 21 days to support the NHS test and trace programme (Visitor Audit/Questionnaire).
-This should include details of all visiting staff. virtually Staff/Pupils displaying symptoms of coronavirus whilst at school [symptomatic persons are required to have a PCR test] Contact with others who are symptomatic or who have tested positive Others contracting virus Н Staff/pupils have been instructed they must not attend school if they are symptomatic/test positive.
-A protocol is in and has been shared with all staff who are clear on what action to take if someone becomes symptomatic whilst at school.
+This should include details of all visiting staff.
+PE coaches connected with NUF Contractors - appointments made before/after school, or during holidays/weekends where possible Meetings with parents conducted virtually Staff/Pupils displaying symptoms of coronavirus whilst at school [symptomatic persons are required to have a PCR test] Contact with others who are symptomatic or who have tested positive Others contracting virus Н Staff/pupils have been instructed they must not attend school if they are symptomatic or have a positive COVID PCR or LFD testtest positive.
+Those with symptoms who have not yet been tested are advised to take a PCR test.
+A protocol is in place and has been shared with all staff who are clear on what action to take if someone becomes symptomatic whilst at school.
 UKHSA guidance on action to take if a person becomes symptomatic on site is followed along with the UKHSA guidance on 'cleaning and waste'.
 Head Teacher / School Lead / parent / carer is notified immediately and the staff member / pupil is sent home, avoiding public and school Transport where possible, and advised to take an urgent PCR test.
 If they are seriously ill 999 are contacted.
 If a child is awaiting collection, they should be moved, if possible, to a room where they can be isolated behind a closed door, depending on the age of the child and with appropriate adult supervision if required.
 Ideally, a window should be opened for ventilation.
-If it is not possible to isolate them, move them to an area which is at least 2 metres away from other people.
-PPE is only required by staff caring for the child while they await collection in the following circumstances: M Schools follow the process detailed in the NCC flowchart "Managing Covid-19 in Northumberland Schools and settings" and complete the new simplified report form in relation to the symptomatic person (both for staff and pupils).
-Ensure home and emergency contacts are up to date.
+If it is not possible to isolate them, move them to an area which is M Ensure home and emergency contacts are up to date.
 The school has a small supply of PCR home test kits which can be used in very exceptional cases (Coronavirus (COVID-19): test kits for schools and FE providers) Positive staff cases of Covid-19 confirmed by a PCR test must be recorded via ANVIL, as they may be RIDDOR reportable (for schools in the H&S SLA and normally utilise ANVIL).
-Close contacts of a confirmed
+Close contacts of a confirmed case NHS Test and Trace will carry out close contact tracing if a PCR test comes back positive.
+All adults who are fully vaccinated, and children aged between 5 to 18 at least 2 metres away from other people.